dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 - You must have a dbt Cloud account on the Enterprise plan that's in an AWS Region or Azure region.
 If you don't already have one, please [contact us](mailto:sales_snowflake_marketplace@dbtlabs.com) to get started.
     - Currently, Semantic Layer is unavailable for Azure ST instances and the **Ask dbt** chatbot will not function in the dbt Snowflake Native App without it.
-- Your dbt Cloud account must have permission to create a [service token](/docs/dbt-cloud-apis/service-tokens) assigned the `Manage marketplace apps` role.
+- Your dbt Cloud account must have permission to create a [service token](/docs/dbt-cloud-apis/service-tokens).
 For details, refer to [Enterprise permissions](/docs/cloud/manage-access/enterprise-permissions).
 - There's a dbt Cloud project with [Semantic Layer configured](/docs/use-dbt-semantic-layer/setup-sl) and metrics declared.
 - You have set up a [production deployment environment](/docs/deploy/deploy-environments#set-as-production-environment).
     - There has been at least one successful job run that includes a `docs generate` step in the deployment environment.